sbavis20/code-helper-LLM/README.md

 # Gemini Code Helper

 Gemini Code Helper is a web-based, conversational AI chat application designed to assist developers in solving coding problems, debugging, and generating code snippets.
-Powered by Google's Gemini Pro model, it provides a dynamic and interactive interface for a seamless coding assistance experience.
+Powered by Google's Gemini model, it provides a dynamic and interactive interface for a seamless coding assistance experience.

 ## Features

 - **Conversational Interface**: Engage in a natural, back-and-forth chat to refine solutions and ask follow-up questions.
+- **Customizable System Prompt**: Modify the AI's instructions at runtime to tailor its personality and responses to your needs.
 - **Context-Aware Responses**: The application sends the recent conversation history with each request, allowing the AI to provide contextually relevant answers.
 - **Syntax Highlighting**: Code blocks in the AI's responses are automatically formatted and highlighted for readability.
-- **Secure API Key Handling**: Your Gemini API key is stored securely in your browser's local storage and is never exposed on the client-side.
+- **Secure API Key Handling**: Your Gemini API key is stored securely in your browser's local storage.
 - **Session Management**: Easily start a new conversation and clear the chat history with the "New Chat" button.
+- **Dark Mode**: Toggle between light and dark themes for your comfort.
+- **Image Slideshow**: A branding image slideshow is available in the header.
-- **Loading Indicator**: A "Gemini is typing..." indicator provides real-time feedback while the AI is generating a response.
+- **Loading Indicator**: A "Gemini is thinking..." indicator provides real-time feedback while the AI is generating a response.
 - **Error Handling**: The application provides clear error messages for common issues like invalid API keys or network problems.

 ## Technology Stack

 - **Frontend**: React.js
 - **UI Library**: Material-UI (MUI) for a clean and modern user interface.
-- **AI Model**: Google Gemini 2.5 Flash via the `@google/generative-ai` SDK.
+- **AI Model**: Google Gemini via the `@google/generative-ai` SDK.
 - **Code Formatting**: `react-syntax-highlighter` for beautiful and readable code snippets.

 ## Getting Started